jamesderlin/dartbag/README.md

 * `ComparableWrapper` wraps a value in a `Comparable` interface with a specified comparison function.

+* `String.escape` escapes a `String` such that it can be used as a string literal in generated code.

 ## [debug]

 * `assertsEnabled` returns whether `assert` is enabled.